SimonGiampy/Ing_Sw_Progetto_Polimi_2021/README.md

  java --module-path path\to\JavaFX\lib --add-modules javafx.controls,javafx.fxml -jar PSP17-gui_app.jar
 ```
 where `path\to\JavaFX\lib` stands for the path where the javafx library is installed on the local machine.
+The game is set up so that this error should not show up.
+Furthermore, it is required to have the `java` command listed in the system environment variables, in order for the game to be run on the machine from all directories.